 The cabin is of brick construction and comprises of a main hall, kitchen and bunked accommodation that sleeps 40.

 There are 4 rooms sleeping 8, 1 room sleeping 4 and 2 rooms sleeping 2.
-There are also 2 toilets and a disabled toilet in the building.
+There are limited electric points in the smaller rooms.
+There are also 2 toilets and a disabled toilet in the accommodation area of the building.

-It has hot water via a free immersion heater.
-The building is heated by gas central heating (additional charge).
+It has hot/cold running water and the building is heated by gas central heating (separately controlled main hall/accommodation zones).

 The kitchen has one commercial cooker, fridge, freezer, sink and work surfaces.
-Cooking and catering equipment listed below is available to hire (see price list).
-The main hall is approx 7 metres by 11 metres.
+Cooking and catering equipment listed below is available (replacements will be invoiced after Warden inspection before leaving site).
+The main hall is approx. 7 metres by 11 metres.
 Tables and chairs are provided.

 To book, please contact our booking secretary.